CodeFeiX/iGDP/README.md

 ## An integrated Genome Decontamination Pipeline (iGDP) for rumen ciliates

-iGDP can work as a "positive or negative filter" to obtain target rumen ciliate sequences from genomic sequencing data containing various contaminants by integrating homology search, telomere reads-assisted and clustering approaches.
+iGDP-rc can work as a "positive or negative filter" to obtain target rumen ciliate sequences from genomic sequencing data containing various contaminants by integrating homology search, telomere reads-assisted and clustering approaches.

 </br>
 <div align=center>